ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/mania/lost.jpg)](http://osu.ppy.sh/beatmapsets/624059)

-[Dreamwalker](https://osu.ppy.sh/users/8946550), well known as master of SV oriented mapping, greatly debuts with his extremely dynamic 4k mapset: Kontinuum's "Lost (feat.
+[Dreamwalker](https://osu.ppy.sh/users/8946550), well known as master of Slider Velocity oriented mapping, greatly debuts with his extremely dynamic 4k mapset: Kontinuum's "Lost (feat.
 Savoi) \[Sunroof Remix]".
-The extra difficulty demonstrates very creative yet balanced SV usage, fitting well with pretty uneasy patterning; Combining long notes with 1/8 rolls, the chart takes the player out of their comfort zone, but still keeps it very fun to play.
+The extra difficulty demonstrates very creative yet balanced Slider Velocity usage, fitting well with pretty uneasy patterning; Combining long notes with 1/8 rolls, the chart takes the player out of their comfort zone, but still keeps it very fun to play.
 Eventually extreme 1/8 rolls intersect with heavy stutter effects, giving the gameplay a splash of drive.

-This paired with the Insane with great usage of heavy chording, including pushing SV effects by [Fontes](https://osu.ppy.sh/users/8875919) and the excellently balanced Advanced difficulty with well-arranged and smart choices of patterns by [Lastopia](https://osu.ppy.sh/users/6786004), the mapset came out very well structured and gives joy for players of any level.
+This paired with the Insane with great usage of heavy chording, including pushing scroll speed effects by [Fontes](https://osu.ppy.sh/users/8875919) and the excellently balanced Advanced difficulty with well-arranged and smart choices of patterns by [Lastopia](https://osu.ppy.sh/users/6786004), the mapset came out very well structured and gives joy for players of any level.
 The map was highly appreciated by community and definetely deserves to be on the top of the Beatmap Spotlights!

 [![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/mania/mazare-party.jpg)](http://osu.ppy.sh/beatmapsets/650415)